tederickson/qbe-projection/README.md

 The BookController has these endpoints:

-* Post getBooksContainingTitle(takes a BookRequest and returns all rows containing (case insensitive) title
+* Post "/v1/books" takes a BookRequest and returns all rows containing (case insensitive) title
     * BookResponses contains:
         * List<BookResponse> books
         * int currentPage